5150 (album)

+The album was remastered by Donn Landee and released on October 6, 2023, as part of The Collection II; the four studio albums with Hagar, plus an extra disc of eight rarities from this era.

 Overview

 Van Halen had considerable difficulty finding a replacement for the popular David Lee Roth, until July 1985, when Eddie was referred to former Montrose singer Sammy Hagar by a mechanic working on Eddie's Lamborghini.
 The pair hit it off, and the new singer and band immediately began work on new songs.
 Van Halen went to work on the album in November 1985; it would be finished in February 1986, just one month before its release.

-The album 5150 was notable for a number of love songs and ballads, a contrast of the straightforward rock of the original albums.
+The album 5150 was notable for a number of love songs and ballads, a contrast of the straightforward heavy rock of the original albums.
 Many called the new incarnation "Van Hagar" (derisively or affectionately).
-The nickname was so ubiquitous that, as Hagar points out in his book, Warner Bros. asked them to consider renaming the band as such; the Van Halen brothers.
+The nickname was so ubiquitous that, as Hagar points out in his book, Warner Bros. asked them to consider renaming the band as such; the Van Halen brothers refused.

 Bolstering criticism was the absence of Ted Templeman, who having produced every previous album for the band, left to helm Roth's solo Eat 'Em and Smile.
 Templeman would return to produce Van Halen's For Unlawful Carnal Knowledge several years later, for which Andy Johns had originally been tapped.
 Donn Landee took over producer duties for 5150 after serving as an engineer on previous albums.
 Foreigner guitarist Mick Jones was also brought in as a producer.

 The production on this album was markedly different from their albums with Templeman.
-The guitar, previously high in the mix and frequently pushed to the left channel (to simulate a "live" sound"), now sat equal in the mix and its overall sound had changed.
+The guitar, previously high in the mix and frequently pushed to the left channel (to simulate a "live sound"), now sat equal in the mix and its overall sound had changed.
 This may have been Landee's doing, as he was not a fan of the "live mix".

-Music

-The album's music has been described as glam metal, synth-pop, and new wave.
+5150 is the first Van Halen album not to feature any instrumental tracks.

 Artwork

 The artwork features an Art Deco depiction of Atlas kneeling while holding a mirror-polished metallic sphere on his shoulders.
 The model for the album was ESPN BodyShaping's Rick Valente.
-The Van Halen logo is wrapped around the sphere.
+The Van Halen logo wraps around the sphere.
 The title of the album appears as a placard on a chain around Atlas' neck.
 The back cover of the album depicts the Atlas character collapsed, with the sphere dropped and broken open, revealing the band inside.